-Trafitek, the dependable smart mobility partner for smart cities is participating in Asias’s Largest Integrated Expo. presented by SMART Mobility, at HITEC City, Hyderabad from 13th to 15th of September, 2017.
+Trafitek, the dependable smart mobility partner for smart cities has participated in Asias’s Largest Integrated Expo. presented by SMART Mobility, at HITEC City, Hyderabad from 13th to 15th of September, 2017.

 Trafitek Solutions Pvt Ltd, one of the exhibitor of Smart Mobility 2017 -TrafficInfraTech Expo and Parking InfraTech Expo- has developed an interface software to combine two different software applications on a web platform adding a new value to the end user experience.
 Trafitek integrated a third-party Parking Management System with their Variable Messaging Signs (VMS) installed at the road intersection near the Kharghar Railway station in Navi Mumbai to display vacant parking slots, thereby giving advanced information to the motorists before approaching, helping them to plan their time effectively.